n-sathya/rest-assured-api/README.md

 # rest-assured-api
-It contains API Automation framework code using Java rest-assured
+It contains API Automation framework code using Java rest-assured.